muarshad01/Quran_Progress/01_surah_al_fatiha.md

 * Hazrat Ali Karam-Allah-Wajhu RA tafseer - 200 pages
 * Other many Wali-Ullah tafseer - 10 books
 * Duaa
-* Quran had been given in its Hifazat
+* Quran has been given in its Hifazat
 * Your Namza is uncomplete without this Surah
 * Hisar for evil forces:
   * Sad bin Abi Waqas story...